mhenrixon/sidekiq-unique-jobs/README.md

 end
 ```

-Starting in v5.1, Sidekiq can also fire a global callback when a job dies:
+Starting in v5.1, Sidekiq can also fire a global callback when a job dies: In version 7, this is handled automatically for you.
+You don't need to add a death handler, if you configure v7 like in [Add the middleware](#add-the-middleware) you don't have to worry about the below.

 ```ruby
 Sidekiq.configure_server do |config|